 We are always pleased to hear when we have done something particularly well.
 The comments forms at all National Park Visitor Centres are an easy way to record and submit your views.
 Alternatively you can contact the Authority’s Complaints Officer – see the Compliments and complaints page for full details.

 Receiving positive comments is always appreciated.
 We don’t use them simply to congratulate ourselves or to make us feel good about the job we do.
 They are also important to help us recognise and learn from good practice so we can improve our future performance.

 As mentioned above, we don’t always get things right, but we do hope that such occasions are rare.
 However, we are realistic enough to know that mistakes or bad decisions will inevitably sometimes occur.
 When they do, we will do everything we can to put things right.
 We also aim to learn from our mistakes so that we don’t make them again and to ensure we can improve our future performance.

 As much as we enjoy receiving compliments about our work, we also want to hear from you when we get things wrong.
-Full details of what type of complaint you can make, how to complain and what happens next are available in our explanatory leaflet, How do I complain?, or on the Compliments and complaints page.
+Full details of what type of complaint you can make, how to complain and what happens next are available on the Compliments and complaints page.